Inditex

-Inditex's business is centred around one simple premise: to be quick at responding to the market.
-Whereas it would take almost a year for a traditional fashion company to get its products out, from conception to runway to stores, for Inditex this process takes less than two months, to replenish stores with new and different products weekly and respond quickly.
-This is not without consequences on the earth and people, as it is the biggest fast fashion brand in the world.
-New styles are prototyped in just 5 days, and 60% of the manufacturing happens locally to shorten lead times.
-In Zara stores, it can take a new garment as little as 15 days to go from design and production to store shelves.
+Inditex's business model emphasises fast response to market trends.
+The company has implemented a system that allows for frequent product updates in stores, with the process from design to retail shelf reportedly taking as little as 15 days in some cases.
+This approach contrasts with the longer production cycles typical of many traditional fashion companies.

+The Uyghur Rights Monitor, Sheffield Hallam University, and the Uyghur Center for Democracy and Human Rights have accused the company of using Uyghur forced labour through the Chinese based textile supplier Beijing Guanghua Textile Group.

 History

-Early history
+1960s and 1970s

-Amancio Ortega started in the clothing industry in the early 1960s while working for a local shirt maker in A Coruña, Spain.
-Ortega began developing his designs and he and his wife, Rosalia Mera, started making clothes from their home.
-Amancio had saved up enough money to open a small factory and sold garments to his former employer amongst others.
+In the early 1960s Amancio Ortega started his own business in the clothing industry while working for a local shirtmaker in A Coruña, Spain.
+Ortega began developing his designs and he and his wife Rosalia Mera started making clothes in their home.
+Amancio had saved up enough money to open a small factory and sold garments to his former employer, among others.

 In 1975, the couple opened their first store, Zara, which produced popular fashion at low prices.
 The following year, Zara was incorporated and began opening more stores and factories in Spain.
-Later that year, after Ortega noticed the growing importance of computers, a local professor, José María Castellano, was hired to grow the company's computing power.
+Later that year, after noticing the growing importance of computers, Ortega hired a local professor, José María Castellano, to develop the company's computing power.

 1980–2000

-In the 1980s the company implemented a new design and distribution method that drastically reduced the time between design, production, and arrival at retail sites.
-The system was designed by Castellano who became the CEO of the company in 1984.
+In the 1980s, the company implemented a new design and distribution method that drastically reduced the time between design, production, and arrival at retail sites.
+The system was designed by Castellano, who became the company's CEO in 1984.
 In 1985, Industria de Diseño Textil S.A. or Inditex was created as a holding company for Zara and its manufacturing plants.
 In 1988, the company began expanding internationally with the opening of a Zara store in Porto, Portugal.
-In 1990, the company owned footwear collection, Tempe, populated in the children's section of Zara stores.
+In 1990, the company-owned footwear collection, Tempe, populated in the children's section of Zara stores.
 In 1991, Inditex created the company Pull and Bear, a casual menswear company.
-Later that year, the company also acquired a 65 per cent share in the upscale Massimo Dutti brand.
-Inditex created Lefties in 1993; the name is taken from the term leftovers and it was created to sell old Zara clothing.
+Later that year, the company also acquired a 65 percent share in the upscale Massimo Dutti brand.
+Inditex created Lefties in 1993; the name is taken from the term leftovers, and it was created to sell old Zara clothing.
 In 1995, Inditex purchased the remaining Massimo Dutti shares and began expanding the brand to include a women's line.
 In 1998, Inditex launched the Bershka brand that was aimed at urban hip fashion.
 The company bought Stradivarius in 1999, a youthful female fashion brand.